 If you want to embroider your garments with a machine, you can pick from three basic types listed in the table below.

 The hoop size is a crucial factor to consider when purchasing an embroidery machine.
-Each machine can only handle a certain number of hoops, and you can’t upgrade to larger hoops in the future.
+Each machine is designed to accommodate specific hoop sizes, and you generally can’t use larger hoops than the machine is designed for.

 Bear in mind that you’re limited by the size of the hoop your machine can handle.
-So, if you can choose between two embroidery machines and one has a larger hoop, better select that.
+So, if you have to choose between two embroidery machines and one accommodates a larger hoop, it’s better to select that one.

 Basic Steps to Follow in Machine Embroidery